Commercial insurance options

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Los Angeles than a smaller city like Bakersfield.
+It’s common to pay more for commercial auto coverage in a large city like Los Angeles than in a smaller city like Bakersfield.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as earthquakes and wildfires are also factors.
+Areas susceptible to weather-related events, such as hurricanes and floods, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Fresno’s city limits is considered lower risk than a vehicle with a regional route that covers all of Central California.